In people with diabetes, it occurs when severe blood sugar levels are not controlled.

 Diabetic coma prevention

-If you have diabetes, it is important to pay attention to your blood glucose levels and diet every day.
+If you have diabetes, it is essential to pay attention to your blood glucose levels and diet every day.

 The key to preventing a diabetic coma is proper blood glucose management.

-This means taking your insulin and testing your blood glucose and ketones, as your doctor recommends.
+As your doctor recommends, this means taking your insulin and testing your blood glucose and ketones.

 You should also pay close attention to carbohydrate consumption.

-The diabetic patient has to know what to do if he misses a dose of insulin or another diabetes medicine, as well as how to react or what to do if he begins to feel symptoms of hyperglycemia or hypoglycemia.
+The diabetic patient has to know what to do if he misses a dose of insulin or another diabetes medicine and how to react or what to do if he begins to feel symptoms of hyperglycemia or hypoglycemia.

 Diabetes can affect your health in other ways.
 Uncontrolled diabetes can harm cardiovascular health in particular.